ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The signature of SREP in SIG validates with the public key in DELE.

 A response that passes these checks is said to be valid.
-Validity of a response does not prove the time is correct, but merely that the server signed it, and thus promises that it began to compute the signature at a time in the interval (MIDP-RADI, MIDP+RADI).
+Validity of a response does not prove that the timestamp's value in the response is correct, but merely that the server guarantees that it signed the timestamp and computed its signature during the time interval (MIDP-RADI, MIDP+RADI).

 # Integration into NTP